imagej/imagej.github.io/_pages/plugins/trackmate/manual-tracking.md

 -   To leave the edit mode, **double-click** again anywhere.
 The spot is then added to the data model.
 -   To edit it again, **double-click inside the spot**.
 Its outline is now dashed; you are back in the edit mode.
 -   While in the edit mode, you can move the edited spot around by clicking inside the spot and dragging it around.
 The spot will follow you if you change the time or the Z slider, and it will be added to the right plane upon leaving the edit mode.
--   You can also change its radius by using {% include key content='Alt' %}+{% include key content='Mouse wheel' %}.
-Using {% include key content='Shift' %}+{% include key content='Alt' %} changes the spot radius faster.
+-   You can also change its radius by using {% include key keys='Alt|Mouse wheel' %}.
+Using {% include key keys='Shift|Alt' %} changes the spot radius faster.

 This is how you edit the data with the mouse.
 You can also use the keyboard:

--   To create (or <u>a</u>dd) a spot, press {% include key content='A' %} with the mouse at the desired location.
+-   To create (or <u>a</u>dd) a spot, press {% include key key='A' %} with the mouse at the desired location.
 By default, the new spot will have the radius of the last spot you edited with the double-click mode.
-So if you want to have all spots of a certain radius, edit a spot by double-clicking inside it, set its radius using {% include key content='Alt' %}+{% include key content='Mouse wheel' %}, and leave the edit mode.
+So if you want to have all spots of a certain radius, edit a spot by double-clicking inside it, set its radius using {% include key keys='Alt|Mouse wheel' %}, and leave the edit mode.
 This will "capture" the spot radius and apply it anywhere after.
--   To move a spot around, press {% include key content='Space' %} with the mouse over the target spot.
+-   To move a spot around, press {% include key key='Space' %} with the mouse over the target spot.
 Then move the mouse around.
 No need for mouse clicks.
--   To <u>d</u>elete a spot, press the {% include key content='D' %} key with the mouse over the target spot.
+-   To <u>d</u>elete a spot, press the {% include key key='D' %} key with the mouse over the target spot.
--   To change a spot radius, press {% include key content='Q' %} and {% include key content='E' %} over the target spot. {% include key content='Shift' %}+{% include key content='Q' %} and {% include key content='Shift' %}+{% include key content='E' %} change the radius by a larger amount.
+-   To change a spot radius, press {% include key key='Q' %} and {% include key key='E' %} over the target spot. {% include key keys='Shift|Q' %} and {% include key keys='Shift|E' %} change the radius by a larger amount.

 And that's it for spot creation.